RightHandRobotics/reflex-ros-pkg/firmware/reflex-plus/README.md

 ## Creating an executable

 A script was created for you.
-To make the script executable, navigate to the SF_Encoder_firmware folder.
+To make the script executable, navigate to the reflex-ros-pkg/firmware/reflex-plus folder.
 Enter the following in the command line:

     chmod +x flash_reflex_plus_firmware.sh